pitchunath/batch10/README.md

 ## This is an Spring Boot application.
-Please follow the below steps to run the application.
+Please follow the below steps to run the application

 1. mvn clean package
 2. java -jar target/my-test-app*.jar